AlibabaCloudDocs/ram/intl.en-US/SDK Reference/STS SDK Reference/STS SDK for .NET.md

     {
         static void Main(string[] args)
         {
-            // Construct an Alibaba Cloud client that is used to initiate requests.
+            // Create an Alibaba Cloud client that is used to initiate requests.
-            // When you construct the client, specify the AccessKey ID and AccessKey secret.
+            // When you create the client, specify your AccessKey ID and AccessKey secret.
             IClientProfile profile = DefaultProfile.GetProfile("cn-hangzhou", "<accessKeyId>", "<accessSecret>");
             DefaultAcsClient client = new DefaultAcsClient(profile);

-            // Construct a request and configure the request parameters. var request = new AssumeRoleRequest();
+            // Make a request and set the request parameters.
+For more information about the parameters, see API reference. var request = new AssumeRoleRequest();
             request.RoleArn = "<RoleArn>";
             request.RoleSessionName = "<RoleSessionName>";